<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Skip to content

-Hazards in the Food Processing Industry
+Avoiding Hazards in the Food Processing Industry

-4 MINUTE READ
+Feb 03, 2023 4 MINUTE READ

-Journalist and activist Upton Sinclair revealed the horrors of the food processing and manufacturing industry when he wrote "The Jungle" in 1906.
+Journalist and activist, Upton Sinclair, revealed the horrors of the food processing and manufacturing industry when he wrote "The Jungle" in 1906.
 Sinclair's groundbreaking book offered a behind-the-scenes look at life in Chicago's turn-of-the-century meatpacking plants, and his unflinching reporting led to industry-wide reform and improved safety efforts throughout the United States.

 Workers in the food processing and manufacturing industry continue to face numerous health risks even with technological advances and new regulations.

 What are some of the common hazards workers encounter, and how can employers keep them safe on the job?
-Here's a look at safety in the food processing and manufacturing industry.

-Machine Hazards
+Identifying Machine Hazards for Warehouse Safety

 These workers face a number of hazards, including conveyors with moving or exposed parts, collapsing structures, falling objects, and compressed equipment.
+It's important to know these dangers to better improve job site safety.

 lockout tagout tag and lock